climboid/d3MapMaker/README.md

 ==========

 An automated d3 map maker.
-Input the 3 character country code if the country you want.
+Input the 3 character country code of the country you want.
 Example: AFG for Afghanistan, (this will improve in next updates) and you will get an index.html file with your map in SVG using D3 and scaled to 900.

 # Instructions